Home » Other Categories » The 5 Most Dangerous Cities for Women in the US

 • Property crimes: 4,243.84 per 100,000

-The confluence of Hurricane Katrina and a unique culture contribute to various issues women face in New Orleans.
 New Orleans had the highest rate of reported rapes in the country.
 In 2010, over 800 untested sexual assault kits were found to be in possession of the New Orleans Police Department.
 As a result of the scandal, there is likely more onus on the city to accurately report rapes, hence it topping the list.

 Despite Louisiana ranking as the worst state in Bloomberg’s annual gender-equality ranking in 2017, the city managed to obtain a perfect score from the Human Rights Campaign’s Municipal Equality Index as a result of its efforts to improve the social standing of black trans women, the most marginalized community in the city.